William Dickinson (1771–1837)

 William Dickinson (1771–1837) was an English politician, in parliament from 1796 to 1831.

 Life

-From a Bristol merchant family who were slave-owners in Jamaica, he was the eldest son of William Dickinson, also a Member of Parliament, and his wife Philippa Fuller, daughter of Stephen Fuller who was a London West India merchant and Jamaica agent.
-He was educated at Westminster School and Christ Church, Oxford where he matriculated in 1789, graduating B.A.

-in 1793, M.A. in 1795.
+From a Bristol merchant family who were slave owners in Jamaica, he was the eldest son of William Dickinson, also a Member of Parliament, and his wife Philippa Fuller, daughter of Stephen Fuller who was a London West India merchant and Jamaica agent.
+He was educated at Westminster School and Christ Church, Oxford where he matriculated in 1789, graduating with a B.A. in 1793 and an M.A. in 1795.
 He came into the family estate at Kingweston on his father's death.